-If you're thinking about applying for a mortgage while rates are still at historic lows, you'll receive your credit score as part of the application process.
+If you're thinking about applying for a mortgage while mortgage rates are still at historic lows, you'll receive your credit score as part of the application process.

 Applying for personal loans will also net you access to a credit score.
 If you apply for a loan and your application is denied, the lender is required by law to show you your credit score.